nrfconnect/sdk-nrf/doc/nrf/config_and_build/programming.rst

          west flash --erase

-      This command clears the full flash memory before programming, which is the recommended approach.
+      This command erases the full flash memory before programming, which is the recommended approach.
       If the application depends on other flash memory areas (for example, if it uses the :ref:`zephyr:settings_api` partition where bonding information is stored), erasing the full kit before programming ensures that these areas are updated with the new content.

       As an alternative, you can also clear only those flash memory pages that are to be overwritten with the new application.